ludovicmoncla/knowledge-graph-anomaly-detection/README.md

 Then, independently for every selected snapshot, the command:

 1. extracts its positive triples;
-2. generates `--anomaly-count` negative triples using the strategy selected by `--negative-sampling`;
+2. obtains negative triples using the strategy selected by `--negative-sampling`;
 3. rejects generated negatives that are also positives in the current snapshot;
 4. splits positives and negatives into disjoint training, validation, and test subsets;
 5. builds the R-GCN graph using only positive training triples;
-6. trains a new BERT + R-GCN model, using validation loss for early stopping;
+6. trains a new SERAD-KG model, using validation loss for early stopping;
-7. selects an anomaly threshold from the test ROC curve and computes the test AUC;
+7. selects an anomaly threshold from validation data and computes test AUROC and AUPRC;
-8. exports the checkpoint, individual scores, loss curve, and ROC curve.
+8. exports the checkpoint, individual scores, loss curve, ROC curves, and precision-recall curves.

 Consequently, processing ten snapshots currently trains ten independent models;
 the model is not carried forward from one timestamp to the next.